California Labor Compliance

 By selecting the jurisdictions of California - Berkeley, you would have access to all California Labor Exceptions in addition to these jurisdiction-specific exceptions:

-Right to Rest
+Right to rest

 Employees require an 11-hour rest period after a previous day's shift.
 A warning appears on the schedule if a shift falls within a rest period and a premium is paid equivalent to 1.5 times the employee's base rate for all hours worked within the rest period if the employee punches in.

 Employers must provide at least 14 days' notice for work schedules.
-If a manager changes a published schedule within that 14-day window, Predictability Pay is required.
+If a manager changes a published schedule within that 14-day window, Predictability pay is required.

 • These penalties only apply to employer-initiated changes.